 "A Hard Rain Is Gonna Fall," Dylan said.
 And it did.

-Soon after, a dilettante John Lennon was singing “Happiness is a warm gun” and becoming a thorn Richard Nixon’s side.
+Soon after, a dilettante in John Lennon was singing "Happiness is a warm gun" and becoming a thorn Richard Nixon’s side.
 Little did he know that on a cold December night, the warmth of a gun would take his life.

 Pakistan is of course a much younger nation, with an even younger music scene.
 Previous generations will disagree, but it wasn’t until the ’80s that artists such as Nazia and Zoheb Hassan pioneered Pakistan’s first real flirtations with popular music.

 Politically, the country has almost been a perpetual cauldron of upheaval and unrest since its inception.

 Aside from warring with our Indian neighbours, the military has always acted like an overzealous mother-in-law when it comes to our fledgling democratic regimes.

 These regimes in return have taken corruption to heights that even figures like Al Capone might blanch at.

 But it wasn’t until the late ’90s that politics and music butted heads, when Junoon was accused of treason by Nawaz Sharif's government for promoting the apparently radical ideas of Indo-Pak peace and the band was banned between 1997 and 1999.

 It was during that episode that Junoon really grasped on to the political zeitgeist of its time with their song, “Ehtisaab” as the youth in Pakistan rebelled against the brazen corruption of the power elite.
 But the evolution of musicians taking sides and involving themselves in the politics of the country seems to be a recent phenomenon.

 When Shehzad Roy and Strings performed during Pakistan Tehreek-e-Insaf’s game-changing rally on Oct 30, it was a loud proclamation of which side they were on.